 Learners should be aware that 0 acts as a place holder to separate digits to ensure their correct value is represented.
-For example, 0 is used in the number 4.03 to indicate that the 3 represents 3 hundredths.
-Without the 0, 4.03 would be the same as 4.3, and it would appear that the 3 represented 3 tenths.
+For example, 0 is

 Learning Outcome 5: Be able to approximate decimals by rounding to a whole number or 2 decimal places.